Penguins vs. Flyers: Betting Trends, Odds, Advanced Stats

 Penguins Advanced Stats

-- The Penguins have had an average of 6.5 total goals scored in their past 10 games, 0.5 higher than this matchup's over/under.
+- The Penguins have had an average of 6.5 total goals scored in their past 10 games, 0.5 higher than this game's over/under.

-- In their last 10 games, the Penguins have scored 1.2 fewer goals per game than their average on the season.
+- In their past 10 games, the Penguins have scored 1.6 fewer goals per game than their average on the season.

-- The Penguins' 3.1 average goals per game add up to 69 total, which makes them the 16th-ranked scoring team in the NHL.

-- The Penguins have conceded the fifth-fewest goals in league action this season, 57 (2.6 per game).
+- On defense, the Penguins are one of the best units in NHL competition, conceding 60 goals to rank sixth.

-- With a +12 goal differential, they're ranked eighth-best in the league.
+- With a +12 goal differential, they're ranked ninth-best in the NHL.

 Watch the NHL on Max with the B/R Sports Add-On